skip to main content

 • Southwest: Focus on scorpion emergence and desert termite swarms

-• Northwest: Target moisture ant colonies and early spider prevention
+• Northwest: Target moisture and ant colonies, and early spider prevention

 Summer (June-August): Peak Performance